What can I do with a Women's, Gender and Sexuality Studies degree?

 - have expertise on gender, race, sexuality, and class relations, areas for which there is growing demand in a number of fields and professions

-All of these qualities make Women's Studies majors attractive candidates for future employers and graduate programs.
-Graduates with Women's Studies degrees have gone on to careers in education, health and social services, public service, philanthropy, business and industry, and media, among other things.
+All of these qualities make Women's, Gender and Sexuality Studies majors attractive candidates for future employers and graduate programs.
+Graduates with Women's, Gender and Sexuality Studies degrees have gone on to careers in education, health and social services, public service, philanthropy, business and industry, and media, among other things.
 They work for government agencies, corporations, non-profit organizations, hospitals, universities, newspapers, and consultancy firms.
-Women's Studies majors also go on to law school, business school, and graduate school in the humanities and social sciences, ranging from anthropology to the arts, counseling to library science, international studies to history, philosophy to public health, public policy to sociology.
-A Women's Studies degree, along with other prerequisite requirements, can make you a desirable candidate for medical school and a growing number of Women's Studies graduates are seeking higher degrees in the sciences, engineering, and informatics.
+Women's, Gender and Sexuality Studies majors also go on to law school, business school, and graduate school in the humanities and social sciences, ranging from anthropology to the arts, counseling to library science, international studies to history, philosophy to public health, public policy to sociology.
+A Women's, Gender and Sexuality Studies degree, along with other prerequisite requirements, can make you a desirable candidate for medical school and a growing number of Women's, Gender and Sexuality Studies graduates are seeking higher degrees in the sciences, engineering, and informatics.